hiviah/brmdoor_libnfc/README.md

 - [WiringPi2 pythonic binding](https://github.com/WiringPi/WiringPi2-Python) (for switching lock on Raspberry)
 - [python-irc](https://pypi.python.org/pypi/irc) >= 16.0, use "pip install irc", the one in repos is old

-All dependencies except for wiring can be installed on Ubuntu or Debian/Raspbian via:
+All dependencies can be installed on Ubuntu or Debian/Raspbian via:

-    apt install libnfc-dev libfreefare-bin libfreefare-dev python-axolotl-curve25519 swig2.0 python-dev pip install irc
+    apt install libnfc-dev libfreefare-bin libfreefare-dev python-axolotl-curve25519 swig2.0 python-dev pip install irc wiringpi2

 To build, just run make: